Skip to main content

 A typical professional rehearsal runs four to eight weeks.
 Different directors structure differently, but a common pattern moves through these phases.

-What is working with designers?
+What are working with designers?

 Show answer